ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 to make off with what it considers to be its new ball.
-If the Spiteful Sprite Ball bounces into an occupied square, the player must attempt to catch it but will suffer an additional -1 modifierr as the Sprite attempts to fight them off.
+If the Spiteful Sprite Ball bounces into an occupied square, the player must attempt to catch it but will suffer an additional -1 modifier as the Sprite attempts to fight them off.
 If the player fails to catch it, or if the square is occupied by a